terrywbrady/CldAws230/PITCHME.md

 - [DSpace](https://dspace.org) is an open-source repository platform used by academic libraries and other institutions.
 - Many institutions have very limited developer support.
 End users within these institutions have expertise to offer to the project.
 - Ths project will build an automated system to build an deploy a test instance of DSpace using code from a specific [pull request](https://github.com/DSpace/DSpace/pulls).
-- The system will carefully manage deployed instnaces in order to control costs.
+- The system will carefully manage deployed instances in order to control costs.

 ---